 A Naturopathic Doctor at our clinic completed Lyme disease and co-infection testing to evaluate the possibility of tick-borne disease.
 The testing came back positive for Borrelia burgdorferi — the bacteria that causes Lyme disease — and Anaplasma phagocytophilum, a bacteria of the Rickettsiaceae family that invades white blood cells.

 The naturopathic patient then started a naturopathic treatment plan that the clinic Naturopathic Doctors designed to allow the body to heal by killing the infection, decreasing pain, and resolving inflammation caused by the infections.
-Her naturopathic treatment included a combination of IV vitamins and hydrogen peroxide, naturopathic herbal and vitamin supplements, and oral antibiotics.
+Her naturopathic treatment included a combination of intravenous therapies, naturopathic herbal and vitamin supplements, and oral antibiotics.

 Within three weeks of treatment the naturopathic patient noticed a reduction in swelling and pain for the first time.
 Her energy was still low and she was experiencing lymph swelling and fatigue, so treatment was continued.